Accessing and Managing Financial Data

 Macroeconomic Predictors

 Our next data source is a set of macroeconomic variables often used as predictors for the equity premium.
 Welch and Goyal (2008) comprehensively reexamine the performance of variables suggested by the academic literature to be good predictors of the equity premium.
 The authors host the data updated to 2022 on Amit Goyal’s website.
-Since the data is an XLSX-file stored on a public Google drive location, we need to first download the data to access the data directly from our R session.
-Therefore, we load readxl to read the XLSX-file (Wickham and Bryan 2022).
+The data is an XLSX-file stored on a public Google drive location and we directly export a CSV file.

 )

-Next, we read in the new data and transform the columns into the variables that we later use:
+Next, we transform the columns into the variables that we later use:

 1. The dividend price ratio (dp), the difference between the log of dividends and the log of prices, where dividends are 12-month moving sums of dividends paid on the S&P 500 index, and prices are monthly averages of daily closing prices (Campbell and Shiller 1988; Campbell and Yogo 2006).